Diff4Splat: Controllable 4D Scene Generation with Latent Dynamic Reconstruction Models: More Implementation Settings

 \section{More Implementation Settings}

-\paragraph{Reproducibility} To facilitate reproducibility, we present our detailed experimental settings and evaluation metrics in Section~\ref{subsec:Implementation}.
+\paragraph{Reproducibility} To facilitate reproducibility, we present our detailed experimental settings and evaluation metrics in Section ~\ref{apx:imple}.
 This section provides a comprehensive description of our implementation details.
-Moreover, \textbf{our source code and pre-trained models will be publicly available.}
+Moreover, \textbf{our source code, pre-trained models, and curated dataset will be publicly available upon publication.}